acumos/acumos-onnx-client/docs/tutorial/index.rst

 - The model located at **/acumos-onnx-client/acumos-package/onnx4acumos/OnnxModels/super_resolution_zoo.onnx**
 - A configuration file located at **/acumos-onnx-client/acumos-package/onnx4acumos/Templates/onnx4acumos.ini**

 This configuration file is mandatory if you want to push your model in Acumos by CLI (CLI on-boarding).
+You must copy this file locally if you want to onboard your own models (sometimes onnx4acumos folder name can be confused with onnx4acumos command).

 onnx4acumos.ini looks like :